-- For the remainder of the Group's management who are beneficiaries of the retention plan (2019-2021 three-year reference period with projected disbursement in May 2022)
+- For the remainder of the Group's management who are beneficiaries of the retention plan (2022-2024 three-year reference period with projected disbursement in May 2025) subdivided into two categories of beneficiaries.

-The evaluation parameter of developing individual managerial skills does not apply to the Executive Chairman or Chief Executive Officer, as these same evaluation elements are considered to already be expressed by the level of achievement of Group KPIs.
+The evaluation parameter of "developing individual managerial skills" does not apply to the Executive Directors, as these same evaluation elements are considered to already be expressed by the achievement level of Group KPIs.

-The level of achievement of Group KPIs varies from 40% to 120%, according to the following scheme:
+The level of achievement of Group KPIs may vary up to 120%, according to the following scheme:

 Each indicator is evaluated separately.
-The achievement percentage is determined by calculating the weighted average of the percentage values that come from the results of each individual indicator.
-All the indicators in class D cause the weighting percentage to be reduced to zero.
+The overall achievement percentage is determined by calculating the weighted average of the percentage values that come from the results of each individual indicator.
+Any indicator which registers a final balance lower than class D results in the value of the premium linked to the indicator being reset to zero.